 General Knowledge โ€” Peaks ~55โ€“65, Very Stable

 Accumulated knowledge and the ability to apply it peaks latest of all the major cognitive abilities โ€” typically in the mid-fifties to mid-sixties.
-This is crystallized intelligence at its most developed.
+This is crystallised intelligence at its most developed.
 It declines only slowly in healthy ageing and is the cognitive resource that most underlies the practical wisdom we associate with experience.

 Cognitive Ability Peaks At Decline Pattern At Age 60